hagemt/libalexandria/README.md

 Licensing
 ---------

-See ./LICENSE (note that all of libalexandira uses LGPL v3, including all bindings) See ./LICENCE.txt for form to include in files
+See ./LICENSE (note that all of libalexandria uses LGPL v3, including all bindings) See ./LICENSE.txt for form to include in files

-For those familiar with bashisms: (a lot of people)
+For those familiar with python: (a lot of people) LANGUAGE_LOOKUP = {
-    declare -a LANGUAGES
-    LANGUAGES=('C', 'Fortran')
+	'C': 'C'
+	'C': 'C++'
+	'C': 'Java'
+	'F': 'FORTRAN'
+	'TXT': 'cmake'
+	'TXT': 'python'
+	'TXT': 'shell'
+	'TXT': 'text'
+}

-A  ./LICENSE.txt suitable for inclusion in any file written in a language that supports LANG-style comment syntax can be found in LICENSE.LANG, where LANG is a member of ${LANGUAGES[@]}.</p>
+A  ./LICENSE.txt suitable for inclusion in files written in languages enumerated above (value entries) can be found in LICENSE.LANG, where LANG is the corresponding key in the LANGUAGE_LOOKUP dictionary.

 You may ask yourself "But why LGPL?
 Wouldn't some BSD be better?"